weewx/weewx/docs_src/custom/report-scheduling.md

         report_timing = */10 * * * *
 ```

-In this case, the report `AReport` would be run under under control of the
+In this case, the report `AReport` would be run under control of the
 `0 * * * *` setting (on the hour) and the report `AnotherReport` would be
 run under control of the `*/10 * * * *` setting (every 10 minutes).